YaqubRahman/React-Redux-Money-Demo/README.md

 ## Features

-- Deposity and withdraw money with simple button clicks
+- Deposit and withdraw money with simple button clicks
 - State management handled by Redux
 - Includes reducers and action creators for transaction handling
 - Basic implementation with no styling